HermesGermany/galapagos/README.md

 Initial Source Code has been **published**.
 You can now checkout the source and build Galapagos yourself.
 Additional docs on project structure and how-tos will be added, stay tuned.

+**[Discussions](https://github.com/HermesGermany/galapagos/discussions)** are now live!
+Get in touch - let us talk about the fundamentals, the setup, recommendations for others...

 ## Build

 To build Galapagos, just run